vigna/dsi-bitstream-rs/README.md

 use or not decoding tables, and in the first case results are reported for different sizes of the decoding tables.

-There are three entry points for altering the behavior of the code:
+There are a few entry points for altering the behavior of the code:

+- The size of the word of the underlying [`WordRead`] or [`WordWrite`] can be chosen programmatically.
 - The size of the tables can be set in the source of the script `gen_code_tables.py`.
 Running the script will generate new tables with the provided parameters.